microsoft/pxt-adafruit/docs/lessons/charting/light-level.md

 ### ~
-Let's measure the light level in the "x" direction.
+Let's measure the light level from dark to light.
 Get the acceleration value (milli g-force), in one of three specified dimensions.

 ```blocks